Skip to main content

 Nearby universities

-Macomb County is also centrally located around several four-year universities, including Wayne State University, Lawrence Technological University, Oakland University and the University of Detroit-Mercy.
+Macomb County is also centrally located around several four-year universities, including Wayne State University, Lawrence Technological University, Oakland University University of Detroit-Mercy, and the Macomb Community College University Center.
 Within a short drive are the University of Michigan, and Michigan State University.
 Students can choose to live on campus or commute.

 High School Career Tech programs